 The two kidneys are found on either side of the spine, in the lower back.
 They help the body balance water, salts, and minerals in the blood.
 The kidneys also filter waste products from the blood and make urine.

 A kidney biopsy may be done to check for kidney problems.
 It may also be done after other tests for kidney disease, such as blood and urine tests, ultrasound, or a computed tomography (CT) scan, show a kidney problem.
-If kidney cancer is suspected, a biopsy may not be done because of the chance of spreading the cancer.

 Why It Is Done